 For this application sample you can use any laser machine from the Speedy laser engraver series.

 It's always a good idea to make use of a measuring caliper for accurately measuring the items that the jig is being created for.
 When working with acrylic make sure your bed is complete sealed off to create a nice clean edge.

 Feel free to get creative and create your own design or simply use our provided template.
 Upload it to the laser with the recommended laser parameters provided below.
 The parameters might vary depending on the machine used and the available laser power.

 |Process mode||Resolution||Cut line|

 Depending on the material that you are planning to use for laser processing to create a jig, make sure you are processing it accordingly.
 Such as masking off your bed, activate the exhaust system or select the laser table.

 Using glue or a premanufactured material with an adhesive backing adhere the two material together.

-- There are so many different products that a jig could be made for, such as dog tags, ink pens, data plates, part marking, etc.
+- The multitude of products that a jig could be made for are endless!
+You could use them for items such as dog tags, ink pens, data plates, part marking, etc.

-- Laser engraving odd-shaped items can be challenging and time consuming.
-Using a jig will provide repeatability, accuracy, and interchangeability.
+- Laser engraving complex shaped items can sometimes prove challanging and time consuming.
+Using a jig will help provide repeatability, accuracy, and interchangeability.